 I challenged Bernardi to look up the consent definition in NJ Penal Code and even told him the page where the definition, using Model Penal Code’s language, was located.
 I never heard back from him.
 He’s subsequently retired.

 The Ongoing Battle

-I’ve also created a network, The FORRSC, The Fight to Outlaw Rape and Romance Scam Crimes.
-It’s working to pass legislation in several states.
-You can join The FORRSC today and help to bring romance scams, like what happened to Mischele and countless victims around the world, to a screeching halt.
+I’ve also created a network, The FORRSC, The Fight to Outlaw Rape and Romance Scam Crimes to help pass legislation in several states.
+You can join The FORRSC today and put an end to romance scams!
 Joining is free!

 Combating Romance Scams is available in both paperback and electronic form.
 When you purchase the paperback, the e-version is free, and you can lend it out to anyone you chose.
 By doing so, you can be an important part of spreading the word to enlighten society!